 The fact that I was thinking about what I’d write in my suicide note and who it would be written for, was very unusual for me.
-Hence making a point of telling someone I thought would also share my concern, being the professional in charge of deciding if and what treatment I would be allowed to do.
+Hence, making a point of telling someone I thought would also share my concern, being the professional in charge of deciding if and what treatment I would be allowed to do.

 I sent this email off detailing what was going on with my thoughts and how I’ve never, ever, had thoughts like this before.
 The reply I got was shocking.
 They replied to my email but ignored my comments about my suicidal thoughts and planning, even though that made up almost the entire email content.

-At this point, we were about two years into my complaint about the Mental Health Trust, and it wouldn’t surprise me if they ignored my cries for help, because of that.
+At this point, we were about two years into my complaint about the Mental Health Trust, and it wouldn’t surprise me if they ignored my cries for help because of that.
 They really didn’t want to support my mental health and made every effort to make it worse than it was before I first requested support from them.

 This total lack of support and disregard for my safety, over such a long time, was a big factor in my crisis.
 Trying to get support from my Mental Health Trust had been devastating to my wellbeing as they made me fight constantly just to get their attention.
 But I still reached out when I started planning my suicide note, thinking even they wouldn’t ignore that.
 But I was so wrong.

-To make matters worse, my email about this was not only read by my psychiatrist and manager of the assessment team in charge of my treatment but also their PA.
+To make matters worse, my email about this was not only read by my psychiatrist and manager of the assessment team in charge of my treatment but also by their PA.
 That means at least two people read it and chose to ignore it, and the dictated reply as well.

 Cries For Help: What You Can Do

-If your cries for help are falling on deaf ears, loved ones or professionals ones, there are still options available to get the support you need, and deserve.
+If your cries for help are falling on deaf ears, loved ones or professional ones, there are still options available to get the support you need, and deserve.
 What you can do will also depend on the severity of your situation, so please don’t underestimate your risk and pick an option suited to support your needs in the moment.

 Try a different approach

 As I said earlier, sometimes people just don’t recognise cries for help, so you could try being honest and upfront about it.
-It sounds simple and straight forward, but often this is the most overlooked approach.
+It sounds simple and straightforward, but often this is the most overlooked approach.

-Work out why?
+Work out why

-Journalling is a good way to help process your feelings and thoughts.
+Journaling is a good way to help process your feelings and thoughts.
 It’s a way to rant about your problems when you can’t talk to someone or don’t want to talk to someone.
 You don’t need a fancy journal to do it, any writing app or old notepad will do.